 Things to harvest:

-Plant: April to mid-June and the last 2 weeks of July in Central Texas
+Plant: March to early June and also mid to late July in Central Texas

 Light: 8 hours of full sun

 Whichever one you choose, they are fairly easy to grow and would look nice planted in a landscape, rather than a traditional garden.
 They can take the heat of a Texas’ August and that is saying a lot.

 Charla Anthony is the former horticulturist for Brazos County at Texas A&M AgriLife Extension.